Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

 our boot loader is module in native PE format. it can be 32bit or 64bit.

-if any error occur while loading the modules or when starting the kernel, we reboot .. warm start.
+if any error occur while loading the system registry or the modules or when starting the kernel, we reboot .. warm start.